rafamartinezquiles/full-stack-multimodal/README.md

 #### Relationsip Inference
 After entity extraction, pairwise relationships are inferred between entities using a second LLM-based process.
 For every pair of entities, the system prompts the model to suggest a relationship label *(e.g., "FOUNDED", "BASED_IN")*.
 If no logical connection is detected, the model returns *"NONE"* and the pair is ignored.

+This step enriches the graph structure by providing semantic connections between entities, enabling deeper reasoning and graph-based question answering.

 ### Knowledge Graph Construction
+Once entities and their relationships are extracted, they are persistently stored in a Neo4j knowledge graph.
+This structured graph enables efficient semantic search, reasoning, and graph-based question answering across all processed documents.
+A dedicated KnowledgeGraph class manages the connection to the Neo4j database and exposes two main methods:

+- **add_entities(entities, source_file):**  Each entity is added to the graph as a node labeled Entity and linked to a corresponding Document node via a :MENTIONS relationship.
+This preserves traceability of all knowledge elements by associating them with their originating document.

+- **add_relationships(relationships):** All inferred relationships between entities are created as directional edges.
+The relationship type is sanitized (converted to uppercase, alphanumeric-safe) to ensure valid Cypher syntax.
+For each relationship triple (source, relation, target), a MERGE operation links the two entities.

+Internally, this is wrapped inside a Python method that uses the Neo4j driver.
+This design ensures that the graph remains clean, consistent, and queryable, allowing for both Cypher-based queries and high-level semantic retrieval through RAG.

 ### Graph Question Answering
+To complement Retrieval-Augmented Generation, this system supports direct graph-based question answering by translating natural language questions into Cypher queries, allowing semantic reasoning over the structured Neo4j knowledge graph.
+Using GPT-4 and LangChain, a prompt template guides the LLM to generate valid Cypher queries that align with the graph schema:

+- **Nodes:** :Entity (with name and type), and :Document (with filename)
+- **Relationships:** :MENTIONS, :ADVOCATES, :MANAGES, etc.

 ### Multimodal RAG Pipeline
+The Multimodal RAG Pipeline enables users to ask natural language questions and receive intelligent, context-aware answers derived from various document formats including text, images, audio, and video.
+After each document is ingested and converted into raw text, the content is broken down into overlapping chunks to ensure context is preserved across sections.
+Each chunk is then enriched with metadata such as the source filename, allowing for clear traceability of the information.

+These text chunks are embedded using OpenAI's semantic embedding model and indexed within a Chroma vector database.
+This process transforms unstructured content into a searchable, vectorized representation that captures the meaning of the text rather than relying solely on keywords.
+The entire vector store is persisted locally, making the system reusable without requiring reprocessing every time.

+When a user submits a question, the system performs a semantic similarity search over the indexed content to retrieve the most relevant chunks.
+These are then presented along with their original document sources, allowing users to understand not only the answer but also where it came from.
+This hybrid approach combines the interpretability of source-based retrieval with the flexibility of semantic understanding, making it highly effective for navigating complex, multimodal knowledge.